DancesWithDobes/car_management_system/README.md

 The main window of the Car Management System will open, displaying a combobox with a list of cars.
 Select a car from the list to view its details.

-Click the "Manage Maintenance" button to open the Maintenance dialog.
-In this dialog, you can add new maintenance items and remove existing items for the selected car.
+Double clicking on a car will open both the Maintenance dialog and Incidents diaglog in sequence.
+In these dialogs, you can remove existing items for the selected car.

-Click the "Manage Incidents" button to open the Incidents dialog.
-In this dialog, you can add new incidents and remove existing incidents for the selected car.
+Click the "Add Maintenamce" or "Add Incident" buttons on the main screen to add maintenance or incidents, respectively.
+Be sure to have the whole role highlighted.
+A good way to do so, is clicking the number on the far left.
+This will ensure you won't trigger the maintenance or incidence pop-ups to trigger.

+Click "Add vehicle" to add a vehicle to the list.

+To remove a vehicle, click the "Remove Vehicle" button when the row is highlighted.
+Again, clicking the numbers on the far left is the best way to highlight the row.

 Close the dialogs and main window to exit the application.